tpm2-software/tpm2-openssl/doc/keys.md

 NV Index, specify the prefix `handle:` and then a hexadecimal number, e.g.
 `handle:0x1000010`.

-For example, to derive a shared secret from a persisteny private key and a peer key that is stored in an NV Index:
+For example, to derive a shared secret from a persistent private key and a peer key that is stored in an NV Index:
 ```
-openssl pkeyutl -provider tpm2 -provider base -derive -inkey handle:0x81000000 -peerkey handle:0x1000010 -out secret1.key
+openssl pkeyutl -provider tpm2 -provider base -derive -inkey handle:0x81000000 -peerkey handle:0x1000010 -out secret.key
 ```

 ### Using a Serialized Object